CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Halloween Rock Magnets

-Halloween rocks—as does this cool preschool Halloween craft from This Heart of Mine.
+Halloween rocks—as does this cool preschool Halloween craft idea from This Heart of Mine.
 Get ready to show off these Halloween Rock magnets on the fridge!
 (While this craft is safe for preschoolers, magnets are not.
 Keep these and the adhesive out of reach of any kiddos.)

-What you need: smooth rocks; paint; paint pens; magnets; strong adhesive glue
+What you need: Smooth rocks; paint; paint pens; magnets; strong adhesive glue

 How to make them: Help your child paint the rocks a solid color.
 Once dry, have them add on any details they wish using the paint pens.
 Once the rocks are ready, glue on the magnets.
 (For safety reasons, it’s best to do this away from any kids.
 Also make sure you’re using a strong adhesive to prevent the rocks from falling off.)